-Her research focuses on health disparities and social determinants of health, in particular, cardiovascular-related health outcomes such as obesity and diabetes, and immigrant health in the Latino community.
+Her research focuses on health disparities and social determinants of health in underresourced communities, in particular cardiovascular related health outcomes such as obesity and diabetes, and the health of immigrant communities.
 Dr. Garcia received her doctorate in public health from the Department of Epidemiology at UCLA and a master’s degree in public health from the Department of Epidemiology and Biostatistics at Boston University.

 B.A., California State University-Long Beach, Long Beach CA 1992